Floride125-art/nextGenAssignment/README.md

-# Getting Started with Create React App
+# NextGen Assignment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This assignment is all about implementing Drag-and-Drop functionality with Object Resizing in React using HTML Canvas.

 ## Available Scripts